MattClarkson/CMakeCatchTemplate/README.md

 Assumptions:

- 1. This project is only suitable for small research projects, and the aim is to get simple libraries and apps done quickly.
+ 1. This project is only suitable for small C++ research projects, and the aim is to get simple libraries and apps done quickly.
 If you want bigger examples, then example projects like [DREAM3D](https://github.com/BlueQuartzSoftware/DREAM3D) or [FreeSurfer](https://github.com/freesurfer/freesurfer) can be used as illustrations of much larger examples.
 However each one is written by an excellent software engineer who makes a lot of custom made packaging code.
 So, anything more complex than what we have here, and you will have to write a lot of CMake code yourself.
  2. This project does not currently support dynamically discovered plugins that have no link-time dependency.
 This would require more CMake coding.
 This isn't too difficult, if its a pure Qt plugin.
 Follow Qt documentation to compile it, but then you'd have to write packaging code yourself, as most Qt documentation assumes you are using ```qmake``` not ```cmake```.
  3. You have built your own Qt.

 Lots of people would like to take a shortcut and use Qt that comes with a package manager on Linux, or with Homebrew or Macports on MacOSX, or pre-compiled on Windows.
 I believe its quicker to learn how to build it, than it is to cope with the wrong version, or a version that does not have the features you want.
-It really doesn't take long to learn, and is quicker than debugging all the numerous problems, and its quicker than sorting out deployment or packaging issues.
+It really doesn't take long to learn, and is quicker than debugging all the numerous packaging and deployment problems that come from using a Qt that you did not compile yourself.

 Note that Assumption 2 refers to dynamically loaded (i.e. discovered at run-time, with no link-time dependency) plugins which are not supported.
-This project does support dynamically linked libraries (i.e. required at link time and run time, but shared between other libraries).
+This project does support shared libraries (i.e. required at link time and run time, but shared between other libraries).

 Supported Use-Cases